 This works great at a fair distance.

-At these distances, the difference in pressure between the front and the back is barely dependant on frequency and much more dependent on amplitude.
-And so the dampening actually boosts the bass frequencies rather than equalizing them.
-This boost results in a variation of the frequency response in the low end of a microphone and is known as the proximity effect!
+At these distances, the difference in pressure between the front and the back is barely dependant on the frequency and much more dependent on amplitude.
+And so, the dampening actually boosts the bass frequencies rather than equalizing them.
+This boost results in a variation of the mic’s low-end frequency response known as the proximity effect!